5G-MAG/rt-5gms-application-function/README.md

 ## Installing

-To install the built Application Function:
+To install the built Application Function as a system process:

 ```bash
 cd ~/rt-5gms-application-function/build